aspiwack/cosa/README.md

 Working with interaction structure is the main structuring choice of Cosa.
 It allows to describe the interaction with an external oracle in a systematic way, and allows to delay the calls to an actual oracle to a superficial layer completely separated from the correctness proof.
 The data structures manipulated by the algorithm do not need to be used in the correctness proofs either.

+### Nominal sets ###

+Summarised edges in a Xisa graph represent inductive shapes.
+Throughout an analysis they are unfolded (for instance a list at address `α` will be unfolded as the disjunction of `α=0` and `α.0=β`m `α.1=γ` for some value `β` and a list at address `γ`).
+This procedure of unfolding creates new names.

+The correctness property of the concretisation asserts that we can always _fold back_ an edge, thus removing names.
+Creating new names is not justified directly by the usual properties of abstract interpretation.

+To address this issue, Cosa uses a technology based on Andrew Pitts's _nominal sets_ (see [_Nominal Sets_ (course notes)](http://www.cs.nott.ac.uk/~vxc/mgs/MGS2011_nominal_sets.pdf).
+One way to see Xisa graph, from the point of view of unfolding, is a structure with an infinite amount of implicit binders.
+Nominal set handle infinite amounts of binders gracefully, which is not the case of other representations of binders.

+The basic idea of nominal set is to consider a set of names (a.k.a. _atoms_), and the finite permutations of atoms.
+Permutations of atoms act on sets as a group.
+With such an action it is possible to define usual notions like α-equivalence and freshness.
+But more importantly for Cosa, it comes with a _composable_ notion of functions which do not create names (namely the _equivariant functions_, _i.e._ those functions which preserve the action of the finite permutations of atoms).

 Overview
 --------

 Cosa is currently being developed, it does not provide a full-fledged analysis yet.
 However, it proves correct a significant proportion of the Xisa domain.
+Some parts of the development are being rewritten so some of the files will not compile at the moment.
 Here is a description of the directories and Coq files involved in the proofs:

 ### Lib ###